Author Archives: Roofing SEO Webmasters

 The more popular the keyword, the more expensive the bid.
 Likewise, the more difficult it will be to rank for the keyword.

 For example, the term “roof repair” is a viral keyword.
-Therefore, it will be more expensive to bid on and more difficult to rank for due to all the other roofing companies trying to rank for the same word.
+Therefore, it will be more expensive to bid on and more difficult to rank for because all the other roofing companies are trying to rank for the same word.

 However, “corrugated metal roof repair” is a much more specialized word with a lower bid price and less competition.
 Fewer competitors mean that roofers can more easily rank for the latter term.